Skip to main content

 # Pull latest changes from dev branch

-cd ~/findu/web_app && git checkout dev && git pull
+cd ~/findu/ios_app && git checkout dev && git pull origin dev

-# Update dependencies
+# Update dependencies if needed

 2